kashisau/player-build/README.md

 This coding exercise is designed to test various front-end approaches to web-application building, canvassing git workflow, to use of HTML5 technology, implementations of responsive CSS and an advanced understanding of JavaScript concepts.

 ## Objectives
 This is a concrete implementation of the media control design supplied as part of a coding test.
-This solution will demonstrate the following skills in my repertoire:
+This solution will demonstrate the following skills:

 * Semantic HTML5 document construction
   * Structuring documents with an adherence to [flow](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Flow_content)